theory/jsonpath/README.md

 The source for the [Go JSONPath Playground], a stateless single-page web site for experimenting with the [Go RFC 9535 JSONPath] package.
-Compiled via [TinyGo] into a ca. 254K [Wasm] file and loaded directly into the page.
+Compiled via [TinyGo] into a ca. 670 K (254 K compressed) [Wasm] file and loaded directly into the page.
 All functionality implemented in JavaScript and Go, heavily borrowed from the [Goldmark Playground] and [serde_json_path Sandbox].

 Usage
 -----

-Write a JSONPath query in the input field and hit the "Run Query" button to select values from the JSON in the "JSON Input" field.
-The results will appear in the "Query Output" field.
+On load, the form will be filled with sample JSON and a randomly-selected example query.
+Hit the "Run Query" button to see the values the path query selects from the JSON.

+To try your own, paste the JSON to query into the "JSON" field and input the JSONpath query into the "Path" field, then hit the "Run Query" button.

 That's it.

 Read on for details and additional features.

+### Docs

+The two buttons in the top-right corner provide documentation and links.

+*   Hit the button with the circled question mark in the top right corner to reveal a table summarizing the JSONPath syntax.

+*   Hit the button with the circled i for information about the JSONPath playground.

 ### Options